Hi, I’m Lauren!

 As a Licensed Clinical Social Worker (LCSW), I am trained to help guide you through life’s ups and downs based on your achievements and assets.
 Together from the social work perspective, we can focus on supporting and working towards effective change holistically rather than just on your symptoms or diagnosis.
 This includes your successes, barriers, family history, support systems, community, and anything else that makes you, uniquely you.

 I received my Master’s degree in Social Work from West Chester University and have worked with a wide variety of individuals to assist them in achieving both short and long term goals.
-I have experience working with various populations including those who have experienced current or past grief and loss related to chronic illness such as cancer, teen girls and young women coping with the struggles of adolescence and young adulthood, survivors of domestic violence as well as interpersonal emotional abuse, individuals and families affected by substance abuse and addiction, and many more.
+I have experience working with various populations including those who have experienced current or past grief and loss related to chronic illness such as cancer, teen girls and young women coping with the struggles of adolescence and young adulthood, survivors of domestic violence as well as interpersonal emotional abuse, individuals and families affected by substance abuse and addiction, the LGBTQIA+ community and many more.

 In my practice, I utilize a variety of collaborative evidence-based practices to assist you in changing thinking patterns, staying motivated, confident, and embracing both strengths and challenges to make long lasting and effective change.
 These practices include Cognitive Behavioral Therapy, ACT (Acceptance and Commitment Therapy), Narrative Therapy, Dialectical Behavioral Therapy (which includes mindfulness and meditation techniques), Motivational Interviewing, and Attachment Based therapy techniques.